On this page

 People smuggling (also known as migrant smuggling) is where someone pays a smuggler - often within a criminal network - to help them cross a border illegally.
 People smuggling exposes migrants to great risks while generating huge profits for the smugglers involved.

-The United Nations defines human trafficking as the recruitment, transportation, transfer, harbouring or receipt of a person by deceptive, coercive or other improper means for the purpose of exploiting that person.
+The United Nations defines Trafficking in Persons (also known as people trafficking) as the recruitment, transportation, transfer, harbouring or receipt of a person by deceptive, coercive or other improper means for the purpose of exploiting that person.
 It is a global crime, committed at the expense of victims who are robbed of their dignity and freedom.
+Trafficking in Persons doesn’t have to take place across borders, it can also occur within a country.
+It doesn’t happen just to migrants; citizens and residents can be victims too.

 New Zealand works with the countries from where people who are smuggled and trafficked originate from, as well as the countries that they transit through.
 We participate in regional arrangements to combat these activities, and we're party to the Convention Against Transnational Organised Crime.